MaxwellEdisonBay/Mango-Python-Server/README.md

   * Facebook/VK API
   * Local events parsing into JSON
   * Event recommendations
+* Message tips to start up a conversation
+* Gamification, more mechanics for comfortable UX _(experimental, A/B-tests)_
+* Guidelines violation filter
+  * image recognition
+  * Keras machine learning classification

 ## Search algorithm main goals
 * Provide the best match for a user according to given parameters